 For more than 30 years, he has played an active role in advancing legal education in Quebec, Canada, and around the world.
 He has given numerous talks in Canada and abroad, hosted educational activities for judges from Canada and abroad, and written a number of legal articles.

 In recognition of his exceptional contribution to educating young lawyers, the Young Bar of Montréal named him an honorary member for life.
-He also received the Queen’s Diamond Jubilee Medal in 2012.
+He also received the Queen’s Golden Jubilee Medal in 2002.

 Mr. Dalphond currently works as senior counsel in Stikeman Elliott’s Montréal office and as a visiting professor at the Université de Montréal’s Faculty of Law.
 He is also a member of the board of directors of the Quebec Society of Comparative Law, a faculty member at the Philippe Kirsch Institute, and a member of several national and international organizations related to commercial mediation and arbitration.